ArchitectAK/ES6/README.md

-# Understding ES6 with examples
+# Understanding ES6 with examples

 ## What is ECMAScript6?